 - 1. Settings that fully align with the federal requirements; - 2.
 Settings that do not comply with the federal requirements but may comply with modifications; - 3.
-Settings that are unable to meet the federal requirements and require removal from the HCBS program and relocation of individuals; and - 4.
+Settings that are at risk of being unable to meet the federal requirements and require removal from the HCBS program and relocation of individuals; and - 4.
 Settings that are presumably not home and community-based (i.e., are presumed to be institutional), but for which the State may provide justification/evidence through the federal heightened scrutiny process to show that the settings do not have the characteristics of an institution and do have the qualities of home and community-based settings.

-The State classified into Category 4 any sites that identified themselves as (or whose readily available licensing or other data revealed them as) hospitals, nursing facilities, intermediate care facilities, or institutions; as being physically connected or adjacent to one of those facilities; as sharing grounds with one of those facilities; or as otherwise situated in a manner that tends to have an isolating effect (e.g., as part of a gated community, part of a farmstead, or part of a campus).
+The State has classified into Category 4 any sites that identified themselves as (or whose readily available licensing or other data revealed them as) hospitals, nursing facilities, intermediate care facilities, or institutions; as being physically connected or adjacent to one of those facilities; as sharing grounds with one of those facilities; or as otherwise situated in a manner that tends to have an isolating effect (e.g., as part of a gated community, part of a farmstead, or part of a campus).
 These sites are presumed to be institutional under federal guidance and rules, and they must be approved through the federal heightened scrutiny process in order to continue to participate in Illinois Medicaid's HCBS programs.
-As the State began its on-site assessments, it refined its list of Category 4 sites by (1) collaborating with operating agencies to remove duplicate or misidentified sites from the list; (2) using on-site assessor observations to remove sites that had improperly self-identified into Category 4; (3) using operating agency familiarity with sites to remove sites falsely categorized as presumably institutional or sites that should have been so categorized; and (4) adding sites that had not returned surveys and whose site visits revealed them to belong in Category 4.
-Following these refinements, the State now identifies 88 settings that must be presumed to be institutional.
+As of the writing of this plan, the State has identified 138 settings that must be presumed to be institutional.